What Does DDP Mean? Delivered Duty Paid Shipping Explained

 ShipBob’s DDP shipping

-ShipBob’s Delivered Duty Paid (DDP) solution, powered by FlavorCloud, is available throughout all dozens of fulfillment centers in the United States and United Kingdom (and even for brands with their own warehouse that use ShipBob’s in-house fulfillment solution, Merchant Plus, in the US).
+ShipBob DDP, our Delivered Duty Paid solution is available throughout all dozens of fulfillment centers in the United States and United Kingdom (and even for brands with their own warehouse that use ShipBob’s WMS to power their in-house fulfillment, in the US).

-ShipBob customers can convert more shoppers globally, enabling them to ship to more than 200 countries while bypassing the complexities of VAT and other taxes and streamlining customs clearance.
-The FlavorCloud platform fully integrates with ShipBob through a simple, easy-to-use app that calculates and charges the appropriate duties and taxes during the checkout process.
+ShipBob customers can convert more shoppers globally, enabling them to ship to more than 250 destinations while bypassing the complexities of VAT and other taxes and streamlining customs clearance.

 ShipBob’s AI-powered technology automatically selects the most optimal fulfillment center, then delivers the best shipping rates based on their carrier network and guaranteed DDP options, allowing brands a truly seamless way to reach a global market.